1109inc/knowledge-base-platform/README.md

-# 📘 Knowledge Base Platform (Frigga Cloud Labs Assignment)
+# 📘 Knowledge Base Platform

 A Confluence-like collaborative documentation platform built with React, Node.js, and MongoDB.